nafsilabs/massa-dart/README.md

 4. Request test tokens from massa discord server.
 5. To run a specific example, navigate to the given folder, and run the command `dart run example_filename.dart`

-NOTE that all examples are tested and working with TESTNET 26.1 and gRPC TEST26.
+NOTE that all examples are tested and working with MASSA DEVNET 27.3.

 ## Testing
 To run the test cases, navigate to the project root folder and run `dart test`